eoghanpw/pands-project/README.md

     iris = pd.read_csv("iris.csv", names=column_names)
     ```

-## Examples of what the project does
+## What the project does

-1. The `variable_summary()` function will generate below summary statistics of the dataset variables and output to a .txt file called iris_variable_summary.txt.
+1. The `variable_summary()` function will generate the below summary statistics of the dataset variables and output to a .txt file called iris_variable_summary.txt.

     | |sepal_length_cm|sepal_width_cm|petal_length_cm|petal_width_cm|
     |---|---:|---:|---:|---:|